Sign In Forgot Password

 • We notified our honorees and ensured they were prepared for their honor.

 • We listened to our child deliver their Dvar Torah, and we worked with them on its delivery (use the microphone, take pauseswhich you can write into the document, speak slowly and speak loudly) and its thank-you section.
+(Training the skills of public speaking go beyond the responsibilities of synagogue sftaff.

 • If a parent is speaking during a Saturday morning service, the one-page only charge is submitted to Rav Nadav for approval.